NOT TO MISS AT CAMDEN YARDS

 If for nothing else, get to the game on time to hear and participate in the signature “O!” during the National Anthem, written in Baltimore, of course.
 Batting practice is also a great time for kids to get autographs, too.

-3. Hawaiian Shirt Night (and other Giveaways)
+3. Hawaiian Shirt Giveaways (and Other Promotions)

 4. Bird Bath Splash Zone